krabat1987/travel-randomly/README.md

    Adapt them to your needs when using other dice, but make sure you get equal intervals.

    After the first X kilometers, apply rules 2 and further.

-If you come to an intersection and can't go straight on, roll a D6 die and exceptionally apply rule 2.
+   If you come to an intersection and can't go straight on, apply rule 2.

+   If you come near a city within the first X kilometers apply rule 3.

 2. On every intersection you roll a normal D6 die and apply the following computation advices.